 Be flexible about the courses you want to take.
 You can view availability in the NSE Directory and in the exchange institution's course catalog.
 For grades to transfer back to

-Certain colleges and schools at USC have additional accreditation from associations in their academic area.
+Certain colleges and schools at UofSC have additional accreditation from associations in their academic area.
 If you are a student in one of these colleges or schools and would like to take major classes while on exchange, the school you are interested in must also have the same level of accreditation.

 Please note that lists are subject to change and all accreditations should be verified by an academic advisor.
+If you are interested in receiving an approved school accreditation list, please contact us at firstname.lastname@example.org.

 If you have completed the steps above and have approval through your academic department, you can have credits and grades transferred back to the University of South Carolina.